zineos/aimet/Docs/ptq_techniques/omniquant.rst

 Prerequisites
 -------------

-To use AdaScale, you must:
+To use OmniQuant, you must:

 - Use PyTorch.
-AdaScale does not support other frameworks yet
+OmniQuant does not support other frameworks yet
 - Load a pre-trained model
 - Create a dataloader for the model
 - Choose a model which has contiguous blocks, and each block taking in one activation input and outputting one activation tensor.
 Example block: LlamaDecoderLayer in LlamaModel